UIM-Community/Perl-SDK/README.md

 # nimsoft-perlsdk-doc
 CA UIM - Nimsoft - Perl SDK Documentation

-The goal of this github is to provide a complete and young documentation with better explaination & examples.
+The goal of this github is to provide a complete perl SDK documentation with a better global overview of all API.
+And a new way for community developer to contribute easily to the documentation if any problem is spotted.

 - [Original documentation](http://docs.nimsoft.com/prodhelp/en_US/Monitor/SDK/PerlSDK/index.htm?toc.htm?2186383.html)
 - Some examples & references taken from C SDK Documentation.